zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide7.md

 #### **STEP 1: Scaling your ADWC instance**

 -   Go back to the Cloud Console you used during the provisioning exercise and open the Instances screen.
-Click the **action menu** and select **Scale Service**.
+From the **action menu**, click **Scale Up/Down**.

 ![](./images/600/Picture300-2.jpg)